metacall/jupyter-kernel/README.md

 If you are new to Git & GitHub, you can find more information [here](https://metacall-jupyter-kernel.readthedocs.io/en/latest/contributing.html).
 It contains all the information about making the changes, linting, running the CI locally and submitting the pull request.

+You can view the [Change Log](CHANGELOG.md) to see what has changed in the project, since its inception.

 ## LICENSE

 [Apache-2.0 License](LICENSE)